 The Hebrew word lefanav, translated “before him,” stems from the root panim, meaning “face” or “countenance.”[vii]
 Therefore, when we pray, “The Lord make His face shine upon you, And be gracious to you [show you His mercy]; The Lord lift up His countenance upon you, And give you peace” (Numbers 6:25-26), we are asking the Lord to reveal to us more than His names and titles.
 We are asking Him to reveal the essence of who He is.
 This we find entirely in the person of Yeshua, “and we beheld His glory, the glory as of the only begotten of the Father, full of grace and truth” (John 1:14).
 “And the peace of God, which surpasses all understanding, will guard your hearts and minds through Christ Jesus” (Philippians 4:7).

-Now, let’s talk about the circumcision.
+Now, let’s talk about circumcision.
 “If a woman has conceived, and borne a male child, then she shall be unclean seven days; as in the days of her customary impurity she shall be unclean.
 And on the eighth day the flesh of his foreskin shall be circumcised” (Leviticus 12:2-3).
-Why seven and eight days respectively?
-Because, seven is the number of completion, for in seven days the heavens and the earth, and all their host were created.
+Why seven and eight days, respectively?
+Because, seven is the number of completion, for, in seven days, the heavens and the earth, and all their host were created.
 “And on the seventh day God ended His work which He had done” (Genesis 2:2).

-During a modern day redemption ceremony—after the assembled have washed their hands and broken bread—the father brings the firstborn before the Kohen (the priest), as well as five sela'im (shekels) of silver, or their equivalent.
-The priest then recites a blessing over a cup of wine, and drinks from the cup.
-Clearly, you can see here both elements of our communion—bread and wine—the same elements Yeshua officiated in the giving of the New Covenant on the Feast of the Passover.
-This ceremony therefore symbolizes our redemption from the bondage of sin and death, “for He [Yeshua] will save His people from their sins” (Matthew 1:21).
+During a modern-day redemption ceremony—after the assembled have washed their hands and broken bread—the father brings the firstborn before the Kohen (the priest), as well as five sela'im (shekels) of silver, or their equivalent.
+The priest then recites a blessing over a cup of wine and drinks from the cup.
+You can see here both elements of our communion—bread, and wine—the same elements Yeshua officiated in the giving of the New Covenant on the Feast of the Passover.
+This ceremony, therefore, symbolizes our redemption from the bondage of sin and death, “for He [Yeshua] will save His people from their sins” (Matthew 1:21).
 “Blessed is the Lord God of Israel, For He has visited and redeemed His people” (Luke 1:68).

 Therefore, “Let this mind be in you which was also in Christ Jesus, who, being in the form of God, did not consider it robbery to be equal with God, but made Himself of no reputation, taking the form of a bondservant, and coming in the likeness of men.
 And being found in appearance as a man, He humbled Himself and became obedient to the point of death, even the death of the cross.
 Therefore God also has highly exalted Him and given Him the name which is above every name, that at the name of Jesus every knee should bow, of those in heaven, and of those on earth, and of those under the earth, and that every tongue should confess that Jesus Christ is Lord, to the glory of God the Father” (Philippians 2:5-11).